JustinKhu/Data-Cleaning-and-Exploration---Layoffs-Dataset/README.md

 2. **Perform exploratory SQL analysis**
    - Track layoffs over time (monthly and cumulative totals)
    - Identify top companies by number of layoffs each year
-   - Investigate patterns by country and industry
+   - Investigate any potential patterns

 ---

+## Key Insights

+**1. There was a noticeable increase in layoffs beginning from mid-late 2022 and onwards.**

+**2. The tech industry suffered the most significant amount of layoffs.**

+**3. A small amount of companies contributed largely to the total amount of layoffs.**

 ## Tools Used